 Appendicitis occurs when the appendix becomes blocked, often by impacted stool, a foreign body or cancer.
 This condition can have multiple causes.
 In many cases, those causes are unclear, but a few possibilities include:

 Appendicitis is the most common cause of acute abdominal pain requiring surgery.
 While anyone can develop the condition, it most often occurs in those between the ages of 10 and 30.
-According to the World Journal of Gastroenterology, men have a lifetime risk of 8.6 percent and women 6.7 percent.
-In the U.S., over five percent of the population eventually develops appendicitis.
+According to the World Journal of Gastroenterology, men have a lifetime risk of 8.6% and women 6.7%.
+In the U.S., over 5% of the population eventually develops appendicitis.

 When caught early, appendicitis has a very high success rate for treatment, so it’s important to recognize early signs and symptoms of inflammation, which may include:

 Difficulty passing gas due to a partial or complete bowel obstruction is another possible sign of underlying appendicitis.